xmusphlkg/CNIDS/Report/history/2023 June/Infectious diarrhea.md

 The overall increasing trend of infectious diarrhea cases over time may be influenced by several factors including changes in surveillance and reporting systems, variations in population susceptibility or behavior, and shifts in the prevalence or virulence of infectious agents.
 Further analysis is necessary to investigate the specific factors contributing to these trends and to assess whether any interventions have been implemented to address the escalating trend.

-It is important to acknowledge that this analysis is based solely on the provided data, and comprehensive research and analysis would be indispensable to fully comprehend the epidemiology of infectious diarrhea in mainland China.
+It is important to acknowledge that this analysis is based solely on the provided data, and comprehensive research and analysis would be indispensable to fully comprehend the epidemiology of infectious diarrhea in Chinese mainland.